-Last week I bought some glucose to use in a recipe I saw on Martha Stewart’s website — Blueberries and Cream Cookies.
+Chewy Chocolate Chip Cookies with Glucose were inspired by a recipe I saw on Martha Stewart’s website -- Blueberries and Cream Cookies.

 I didn’t care too much for the flavor of the blueberry cookies, but I loved the texture and tried to duplicate it in chocolate chip cookies by using glucose instead of some of the sugar.
-The results were what I’d hoped for — a heavy cookie with very crispy edges and a dense center.
+The results were what I’d hoped for -- a heavy cookie with very crispy edges and a dense chewy center.
 It had a commercial texture to it, but the flavor of homemade.
-Another thing I noticed was cookies I baked yesterday tasted fresh today, so I think the glucose might act as a preservative.
+Another thing I noticed was that cookies I baked yesterday tasted fresh today, so I think the glucose might act as a preservative and contribute to extra chewiness.

-So if you happen to have some glucose in the house (???) or feel like picking some up in the cake decorating aisle at your local craft store or cake decorating store, you might want to try recipe.
+So if you happen to have some glucose syrup or feel like picking some up in the cake decorating aisle at your local craft or cake decorating store, you might want to try recipe.
 I’m still in the process of testing the cookies out on real live people to see if they can tell the difference.

 Giant Chocolate Chip Cookies with Glucose